alpe89/booking-poc/README.md

 ## CI/CD Pipeline

-The project uses **GitHub Actions** for continuous integration and continuous deployment.
+The project uses **GitHub Actions** for continuous integration and continuous deployment with a complete test suite.

 ### CI Workflow (Main Branch)